dtPaTh/dt-codemodule-images/README.md

 A tutorial integrating Dynatrace OneAgent into [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps) using the init-container approach can be found here: https://github.com/dtPaTh/cloud-service-integrations/blob/main/azure-container-apps.md

 ### Side-Cars
 Not every serverless container service supports init-containers, but instead side-cars.
-Side-cars may come with additional requirements or limitations e.g. such as startup probes, requring to keep the side-car up and running along with the applicaiton container, ..
+Side-cars may come with additional requirements or limitations e.g. such as startup probes or requiring to keep the side-car up and running during the service lifecycle.

 For this the Dynatrace code-module image needs to be enhanced to fit the requirements of a side-car integration.